katpavan/unity-notes/README.md

     private Rigidbody2D currentBallRigidbody;

-    //we want physics control on the ball now that player let go currentBallRigidbody.isKinematic = false;
+    //we want physics control on the ball now that player let go of the screen currentBallRigidbody.isKinematic = false;

-    //this means that the ball is taken out of physics control and is kinematic means it moves with our finger currentBallRigidbody.isKinematic = true;
+    //this means that the ball is taken out of physics control and is kinematic means it moves with our finger
+    //we want this when the player is touching the screen so they can drag the ball without physics impacting the ball currentBallRigidbody.isKinematic = true;

 ### spring joint